shred/acme4j/src/doc/docs/usage/account.md

-# Register a new Account
+# Account and Login

-The first step is to register an account with the CA.
+If it is the first time you interact with the CA, you will need to register an account first.

-Your account needs a key pair.
+Your account requires a key pair.
 The public key is used to identify your account, while the private key is used to sign the requests to the ACME server.

 !!! note
-    Your private key is never transmitted to the ACME server.
+    The private key is never transmitted to the ACME server.

-After the CA has created your account, it returns an account URL.
-You will need both the key pair and the account URL for logging into the account later.

-## Creating an Account Key Pair

-You can use external tools like `openssl` or standard Java methods to create a key pair.
+You can use external tools like `openssl` or standard Java methods to create the key pair.
 A more convenient way is to use the `KeyPairUtils` class.
 This call generates a RSA key pair with a 2048 bit key:

 ```java
 KeyPair accountKeyPair = KeyPairUtils.createKeyPair(2048);